HardcoreMagazine/HardcoreMagazine/README.md

 Currently I'm working on [SelenicSpark web application](https://github.com/HardcoreMagazine/SelenicSparkApp).
 First stage of the project has been completed, and I'm trying to move from old MVC architecture to more modern styles, like modular/microservices.

 I'm sharpening my skills in web app development (ASP.NET).
-However, I'm not limiting research to C#, I'm also expanding my knowledge in the Python field, particularly in areas, related to web development (back-end).
+However, I'm not limiting research to C#, but also expanding my knowledge in the Python field, particularly in areas, related to web development (back-end).

 *Thank you for visiting my Github profile.
 Feel free to browse my projects and connect with me on [Telegram](https://t.me/hardcoremagazine) or by leaving an issue on this repository.*